lvgl/lvgl/docs/overview/coord.rst

 Percentage values can be used in translations as well.
 The percentage is relative to the size of the object (and not to the size of the parent).
-For example :c:expr:`lv_pct(50)` will move the object with half of its width/height.
+For example :cpp:expr:`lv_pct(50)` will move the object with half of its width/height.

 The translation is applied after the layouts are calculated.
 Therefore, even laid out objects' position can be translated.

 The translation actually moves the object.
-That means it makes the scrollbars and :c:enumerator:`LV_SIZE_CONTENT` sized objects react to the position change.
+That means it makes the scrollbars and :c:macro:`LV_SIZE_CONTENT` sized objects react to the position change.

 Transformation